Clutch152/scripts/README.md

 - Cookie stealing
 - etc...

-That said, you may use/submit javascript, HTML, and in some cases XML to attempt to bypass what is needed in order to gain course completion.
+That said, you may use/submit javascript to attempt to bypass what is needed in order to gain course completion.
 Some courses also check time elapsed, so keep that in mind.

 As always, these scripts are "use at own risk".
 I will NOT be held responsible if actions are taken against you.
 You have been disclaimed!